SamuelCupp/PreSync/docker/README.txt

 To build the image:

-  docker build -f presync.docker -t presync .
+  sudo docker build -f presync.docker -t presync .

 To rebuild the image from scratch:

-  docker build --no-cache -f presync.docker -t presync .
+  sudo docker build --no-cache -f presync.docker -t presync .

 To run the image:

-  docker run -it --rm presync bash
+  sudo docker run -it --rm presync bash